25th January 2020

 Once these five shots had been chosen as possibilities for my narrative photograph, I converted those that I thought would benefit into black and white images.
 I then followed this up with further adjustments in levels until I was satisfied with the outcomes, seen below.

 From the final adjustment images I chose the three below as ones that I thought were to the point.
-However, although the first image, ‘Getting Ready’ shows me in bed getting ready for the ex to come into the bedroom after a night out, while I am getting ready to begin to cut myself, you cannot feel the same urgency and fear as in the second image called ‘Call Out’ as I am hidden and so too are my facial expressions.
+However, although the first image, ‘Getting Ready’ shows me in bed getting ready for him to come into the bedroom after a night out, while I am getting ready to begin to cut myself, you cannot feel the same urgency and fear as in the second image called ‘Call Out’ as I am hidden and so too are my facial expressions.

 In ‘Call Out’ I am on the floor hugging the pillow which is a barrier between me and the outside world.
 Scissors in one hand and the telephone in the other which I am talking on, trying to contact help in the outside world.
 Concern and worry is on my face.
-The second image is not true to life because I would never had been able to make a phone call as he always managed to snatch it out of my hand, wether it was the house phone or my mobile phone and smash them.
+The second image is not true to life because I would never had been able to make a phone call as he always managed to snatch the phone out of my hand, wether it was the house phone or my mobile phone and smash them.
 In the last week when he was arrested he lobbed my new mobile phone three doors away in the back garden so I couldn’t call for help.

 However, out of the two photographs the first one is more realistic to the scene that you would have walked into and the high contrast is very dynamic.